kohutovic/febus-rules/07-disciplinary.md

 2. If during the same bout the fencer commits the same or a different offence in this group, he is penalised with a BLACK CARD (exclusion from the competition, suspension from the remainder of the tournament.
+The fencer keeps the position in the ranking s obtained up to the moment of the disqualification (unless the ranking has not yet been established via the pools).

 3. Any person not on the arena who disturbs the good order of the competition receives:
-   1. On the first infringement, a warning, indicated by a YELLOW CARD, valid for the whole of the competition, which must be noted on the bout score-sheet and recorded by the Organising Committee;
+   1. On the first infringement, a warning, indicated by a YELLOW CARD, valid for the whole of the competition, which must be noted on the bout score-sheet and recorded by the Technical Team;
    2. At the second infringement during the same competition a BLACK CARD.
    3. In the most serious cases concerning disturbance either on or off the arena, the Referee may exclude or expel the person at fault immediately.